 Delayed Dental Treatment Can Cost You More Money

 As dental problems progress, treatment options change.
 For example, a small cavity discovered at your checkup can be repaired with a filling, so it doesn’t spread.
 If you choose to delay treatment or wait until it causes you pain or problems, you may find out it cannot be fixed with just a filling.
 It may spread to the nerve, create an abscess, and affect adjacent teeth that were cavity-free at your last exam.
 A filling will no longer be enough.
 You may need a root canal, a crown and perhaps a filling on the other teeth that have become to succumb to decay.
 With more intensive treatments usually comes higher costs, even if you have insurance.
 Your co-pays could easily be double what they would have been when looking at having a single tooth filled.
 Timely dental treatment helps save your teeth, your time, and your money.

 Contact Eastern Slope Dental

 Is it time for a routine exam?
 Have you noticed any problems that need to be addressed?
-Contact our Mount Washington Valley and North Conway dental office to schedule an appointment with Dr. Allan Mulandi.
+Contact our Mount Washington Valley and Conway dental office to schedule an appointment with Dr. Allan Mulandi.
 Let our dental team help you maintain a healthy mouth.